kuzzleio/sdk-csharp/doc/1/controllers/collection/create/index.md

 code: true
 type: page
 title: CreateAsync
-description: Create a new collection
+description: Create a new collection.
 ---

 # CreateAsync

-Creates a new [collection](/core/1/guides/essentials/store-access-data/) in the provided `index`.
+Creates a new [collection](/core/1/guides/essentials/store-access-data) in the provided `index`.
 You can also provide an optional data mapping that allow you to exploit the full capabilities of our persistent data storage layer, [ElasticSearch](https://www.elastic.co/products/elasticsearch) (check here the [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/mapping.html)).

 This method will only update the mapping if the collection already exists.

-## Signature
+## Arguments

 ```csharp
 public async Task CreateAsync(